-Through my work I aim to bridge art, biology, and education to encourage others to view the world with a more curious and conscious eye.
-My personal work depicts intimate ecological portraits, often focusing on species interactions and cycles.
-I otherwise enjoy portraying nature in various contexts, whether it take the form of a detailed scientific illustration or a colorful children's book.
-Though I work largely in graphite, colored pencil, gouache, and digital media, I love working with any substance that allows expression of fine detail and texture.
+Through my work I aim to bridge art and biology in a way that encourages others to view the natural world with a more curious and conscious eye.
+My personal work depicts intimate ecological portraits, often focusing on species interactions and cycles, and broadly explores fascinating natural phenomena.
+I particularly enjoy unearthing obscured elements - the overlooked consequences of anthropogenic effects or the unseen trajectories of evolutionary forces.

 Allysa works out of her home studio, which is situated on the top of a little ridge just East of the beautiful Flint Hills of Kansas.
 A self-taught artist, she spent her university years studying biology and creating scientific illustrations on the side.
 She now teaches at her local university, while painting as much as possible during all other hours.
 She also enjoys gardening, observing, day dreaming, cycling, and playing fetch with her two pup companions.

 September 1st - 30th, 2021

 Lawrence Art Guild | Lawrence, KS